 This study also belongs to a literature that studies ICT diffusion and bank competition.
 Hauswald and Marquez (2003) find that the dissemination of information, i.e. improved access to information, erodes informational advantages and increases the intensity of bank competition, ultimately reducing borrowers' expected loan rate.
 Hauswald and Marquez (2006) extend that model by allowing endogenous investment by banks in information processing technology and assuming that the bank-borrower distance to have a negative effect on the precision of banks' information.
-Similar to country specialization (Paravisini et al., 2015), monitoring capacity (Jing, 2014) and bank capitalization (Schwert, 2018).
-However, little evidence exists on the importance of branch characteristics, despite the fact that bank branches and loan officers are the main contact point for SME searching for the right banking partner (Berger et al., 1997).
+Similar to Vivès and Ye (2021), they find that more intense bank competition reduces banks' incentive to invest in information processing and that borrowers pay lower rates when right banking partner (Berger et al., 1997).
 I contribute to this literature by leveraging bank branch-level data.
 I show that branch characteristics (size, distance to client, growth, specialization) matter for the matching with small firms.
 I use these empirical evidence as a motivation for my theoretical framework, where bank branches are heterogeneous in size and distance to clients.